WiiExpertise/solero.github.io/_tutorials/legacy/ubuntu.md

 #### Installing plugins
 There is currently no installer or central repository for Houdini plugins (although it has been planned).

 If you do have plugins which you wish to install, they can be installed simply by copying them to `~/houdini/Houdini/Plugins/`.
-Houdini can hot-load new plugins so a restart is not normally required.
+Houdini can hot-load new plugins so a restart is not normally required, however, if you experience issues with your plugins after hot-reloading, try restarting Houdini.

 Example plugin directory structure: